marinov98/MarinMacs/Necesities.md

-# for linux switch on MSI:
+# Checklist when switching to a new device (mainly for Linux)
-1.gcc
+1. Gcc
-2.python3
+2. Python3
-3.clang
+3. Clang
-4.chrome
+4. Chromium-browser
-5.emacs (sudo apt-get install emacs26)
+5. Emacs (sudo apt-get install emacs26)
-6.spotify
+6. Spotify
-7.Web dev tools
+7. Web dev tools
-8.Git
+8. Git
-9.skype
+9. Skype
 10. vs code (backup in case new language is used)
 11. LATEX (sudo apt-get install texlive-full)
 12. GDB (debugger)